EV TechSafe Technician Forecast - Q4 2025

 Trends suggest that around 2,394 technicians could gain EV certification in Q1 2026.
 If achieved, the total number of EV-qualified technicians would rise to approximately 77,128.

-The chart below highlights how projected demand for EV-qualified technicians begins to outpace supply during the early 2030s.
+The chart below shows how projected demand for EV-qualified technicians begins to outpace supply during the early 2030s.

 Looking ahead to 2035